The lowdown.

 - Late payment fees

-Expert opinion on corporate card benefits
+Expert opinion

 Ryan Edwards-Pritchard, CEO of Cape, explains the key benefits of using a credit card and the different features to help streamline finances and cashflow.

 Running a business is all about making smart, efficient choices.
-Corporate credit cards are a game-changer for cash flow management, automating your accounting & for keeping your expenses in check.
+Corporate credit cards are a game-changer for cash flow management, automating your accounting and for keeping your expenses in check.
 With the flexibility of multiple cards for your team, you’ve got real-time visibility and control over spending.

 Set limits, capture receipts, track transactions, and optimize cash flow, all while saving on unnecessary fees with free FX spending.
 It’s about putting you in the driver’s seat to scale efficiently and keep your finances streamlined.